SelF-Eval: Self-supervised Fine-grained Dialogue Evaluation

 \subsection{Training}

 During training, we want to minimize the distance between the predicted score and the reference score.
-This is a difficult regression task because \textbf{1)} unlike the coherence degree between dialogue context and response \cite{DBLP:conf/naacl/DziriKMZ19} or semantic relationships in a Natural Language Inference \cite{DBLP:conf/aaai/SongZH020}, our automatic score as regression target lacks clear semantic meaning; \textbf{2)} dialogues with different replaced turns may have the same reference score.
-For example, the reference score of replacing $1$ turn in a $2$ rounds dialogue is equal to the score of replacing $2$ turns in a $4$ rounds dialogue; \textbf{3)} when replacement level increases, it is hard for the model to distinguish the small differences.
-For example, the reference score of replacing $4$ turns in a $8$ rounds dialogue is close to the score of replacing $5$ turns in a $8$ rounds dialogue (0.5 and 0.375, respectively).
-To smooth the convergence process, we divide the training stage into \textbf{coarse} and \textbf{fine-grained} and name the training stages multi-level Contrastive learning (MLCL) schema.
-MLCL is model-free and can be used for any similar tasks.
+This is a difficult regression task because \textbf{1)} unlike the coherence degree between dialogue context and response or semantic relationships in a Natural Language Inference, our automatic score as regression target lacks clear semantic meaning; \textbf{2)} dialogues with different replaced turns may have the same reference score.
+For example, the reference score of replacing $1$ turn in a $2$ rounds dialogue is equal to the score of replacing $2$ turns in a $4$ rounds dialogue; \textbf{3)} when the replacement level increases, it is hard for the model to distinguish the small differences.
+For example, the reference score of replacing $4$ turns in an $8$ rounds dialogue is close to the score of replacing $5$ turns in an $8$ rounds dialogue (0.5 and 0.375, respectively).
+To smooth the convergence process, we divide the training stage into \textbf{coarse} and \textbf{fine-grained} and name the training stages Multi-level Contrastive learning (MLCL) schema.
+MLCL is model agnostic and can be used for any similar tasks.

 Figure \ref{FigEval} shows the training process of our model.
 We choose RoBERTa \cite{DBLP:journals/corr/abs-1907-11692} as encoder.
-The \textit{word-granularity} dialogue representation is the output vector of the first position when the input is the entire dialogue $\textbf{D}^i$, where $i$ is the number of replaced turns.
-The \textit{turn-granularity} dialogue representation is obtained by first inputting each turn of $\textbf{D}^i$ into the encoder to get turn representations then adding all turn representations together.
-The final dialogue representation $h_D^i$ is the concatenation of the \textit{word and turn granularity} dialogue representations.
-The $h_D^i$ is passed through a Multi-layer Perceptron (MLP) to get the predicted quality score for $\textbf{D}^i$.
+The input for a dialogue sample $\textbf{D}$ is [<CLS>, $A_1$, $B_1$, ..., $A_{n}$, $B_{n}$], where "<CLS>" is a special token and $n$ is different for different $\textbf{D}$.
+We first obtain two kinds of dialogue representations.
+The \textit{<CLS>} representation is the output vector $E_{cls}$ of the first token <CLS>.
+The \textit{Pooling} representation $E_{pooling}$ is obtained by average-pooling all token representations of [$A_1$, $B_1$, $A_2$, $B_2$, ..., $A_{n}$, $B_{n}$].
+The final dialogue representation $h_D$ is [$E_{cls}$;$E_{pooling}$], where [;] is the concatenation operation.
+The $h_D$ is passed through a Multi-layer Perceptron (MLP) to get the predicted quality score $S^{\textbf{D}}$ for $\textbf{D}$: